Rules are the core logic layer in Scrip. Each rule is a condition/action pair: if the condition matches, the actions execute.

 {"budgets": []}

-When an event is processed, Scrip snapshots participant.counters at the start.
-All rule conditions within that event evaluate against this snapshot, not the live database.
-That means if Rule A increments a counter, Rule B still sees the original value even though it evaluates after Rule A.
+When an event is processed, Scrip snapshots participant state, program state, and group state at the start.
+All rule conditions and dynamic action expressions within that event evaluate against this snapshot, not the live database.
+That means if Rule A increments a counter, adds a tag, sets an attribute, or assigns a tier, Rule B still sees the original value even though it evaluates after Rule A.

 Example